System Design Space

 Читать обзор

-Frontend lives inside an untrusted execution environment.
-The user's browser, third-party extensions, injected scripts, and arbitrary network conditions mean the client cannot be treated as a safe place for trust logic, secret storage, or uncontrolled HTML rendering.
+Frontend lives inside an untrusted execution environment you do not control: someone else's browser, its extensions, injected scripts, and any network conditions.
+So the client cannot be a safe place for trust logic, secret storage, or uncontrolled HTML rendering — whatever lands there is, in the worst case, already in an attacker's hands.

 That is why frontend security starts not with a vulnerability checklist, but with a simple question: what trust boundaries actually exist inside the browser.

-This chapter connects the browser threat model, user input, XSS, CSRF, CSP, third-party scripts, token storage, BFF, attack surface, and the frontend software supply chain into one architectural frame.
+What follows pulls the browser threat model, user input, XSS, CSRF, CSP, third-party scripts, token storage, BFF, attack surface, and the frontend software supply chain into one architectural frame, not a scattered list of vulnerabilities.

 Browser Threat Model Architecture Map